JuliaLang/julia/doc/src/manual/faq.md

 pkg> generate path/to/my_package_repo/MyFirstPackage
 ```

-The `path/to/my_package_repo` directory you should now have the following contents:
+The `path/to/my_package_repo` directory should now have the following contents:
 ```
 my_package_repo
 └── MyFirstPackage